 Be proactive.
 Think about what the resident or attending needs.
 For example, if you’re rounding and the patient’s room is dark, pull out your penlight to help your team see the patient’s wounds better.
 If you’re in the OR and the surgeon asks for a suture, ask for suture scissors and be prepared to cut.
 If they’re looking into a patient’s mouth without a tongue blade in their hand, hand them one.

-9. NEVER be rude to anyone and never complain about anything
+9. NEVER be rude to anyone or complain about anything.

 Treat these four weeks as an extended interview.
 Everyone is watching what you do and say.
 Even if interns or residents are complaining about something, do not join in.